vlingo/xoom-examples/xoom-e2e-sys-airline-ops/README.md

 ## More information

-This example demonstrates how XOOM/LATTICE Exchange and XOOM/SCHEMATA collaborates efficiently making easier to establish a domain model - message handling connection based on a type-safe _Published Language._ Find a comprehensive documentation on VLINGO XOOM components [here](http://docs.vlingo.io).
+This example demonstrates how XOOM Lattice Exchange and XOOM Schemata collaborates efficiently making easier to establish a domain model - message handling connection based on a type-safe _Published Language._ Find a comprehensive documentation on VLINGO XOOM components [here](http://docs.vlingo.io).